Suburban Gastroenterology Office Visit FAQ

 Am I able to brush my teeth the morning of my procedure?

 Yes.
-We ask that you do brush your teeth the day of your procedure.
-You may even use mouthwash, but do not swallow any water when rinsing.
+We ask that you brush your teeth the day of your procedure.
+You can use mouthwash but do not swallow any water when rinsing.